The Longevity Lifter: A Strength Program for Your 40s, 50s, and Beyond

 Nutrition and Supplementation for Longevity Lifters

-Strength training requires adequate protein (1.6–2.0g per kg bodyweight per day [PMID 23558570]), caloric sufficiency, and strategic micronutrition.
+Strength training requires adequate protein (1.6–2.0g per kg bodyweight per day), caloric sufficiency, and strategic micronutrition.

 Protein: Non-Negotiable

 Muscle protein synthesis—the process that builds muscle—requires sufficient amino acids, particularly leucine.
-Distributed protein intake (20–40g per meal, 3–4 times daily) maximizes muscle-building stimulus [PMID 23558570].
+Distributed protein intake (20–40g per meal, 3–4 times daily) maximizes muscle-building stimulus.

-WEF's supplement dispensary stocks pharmaceutical-grade protein isolates, creatine monohydrate (proven safe and effective [PMID 22549191]), and branched-chain amino acids for pre/post-training windows.
+WEF's supplement dispensary stocks pharmaceutical-grade protein isolates, creatine monohydrate (proven safe and effective), and branched-chain amino acids for pre/post-training windows.

 Micronutrition: Vitamin D, Magnesium, Omega-3

-WEF members can run a Cellular Health Consult with Dana Kantara ($100/month, complimentary for Diamond and Diamond Plus) to identify deficiencies and build a personalized supplementation protocol.
+WEF members can run a Cellular Health Consult with Dana Kantara (complimentary for Diamond and Diamond Plus members; monthly rate for other tiers on the lobby menu) to identify deficiencies and build a personalized supplementation protocol.

-The Wellness Elite Fitness Advantage: Physician-Supervised Training in Your 40s, 50s, and Beyond
+The Wellness Elite Fitness Advantage: Expert-Led Training in Your 40s, 50s, and Beyond

 Most commercial gyms offer equipment and floor space.
-Wellness Elite Fitness is different: we're a physician-advised longevity center with an embedded professional-grade gym.
+Wellness Elite Fitness is different: we're a purpose-built longevity center with an embedded professional-grade gym.

 Professional-Grade Equipment